pesho-ivanov/martinus.github.io/_posts/2019/2019-04-01-hashmap-benchmarks-01-overview.md

 I've spent a long time developing my [robin_hood::unordered_map](https://github.com/martinus/robin-hood-hashing), and after claiming that [it is now the fastest hashmap](https://www.reddit.com/r/cpp/comments/anbmol/robin_hoodunordered_map_is_now_the_fastest_hashmap/) I understandably got quite a few skeptic comments.
 Some of the comments were quite right, and my benchmarks were not as unbiased as they could be, I did not test as many unordered maps as I should have, my compiler options were not choosen well, and so on.

-That's why I have now spent considerable time to create a highly improved benchmarks, where I have tried to remedy ~all~ most of the critique that I initially got.
+That's why I have now spent considerable time to create a highly improved benchmarks, where I have tried to remedy ~~all~~ most of the critique that I got.
 The results are not as flattering to my [robin_hood::unordered_map](https://github.com/martinus/robin-hood-hashing), but I am still very pleased with the results.

 # List of Benchmarks